eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

     uses these private keys as normal during a presentation of attributes.

+4. By using WSCA to authenticate Users before using the Wallet Unit.
+Requirement WUA\_03 states that "A Wallet Unit SHALL authenticate the User before performing any operation excluding cryptographic operations.
+The Wallet Unit MAY rely on a WSCA to do so (...)".
+Therefore, the WSCA may perform the necessary cryptographic operations immediately after authenticating the user on the Wallet Unit behalf.

 Option 1 may not count as a good solution.
 Cryptographic key generation by the WSCA is a sensitive operation, and it seems unwise to allow this to happen without User authentication, if we can avoid that.
 Also, it is